 - May be overly dependent on routines

-- Restrictive or repetitive behaviours
+- Restrictive or repetitive behaviours can be present

 - Highly sensitive to changes in their environment